 In September 2007, the College entered into an unsecured term loan agreement up to a maximum amount of £5.17m with the Allied Irish Bank to part finance the new building and refurbishment programme.
 The final drawdown under the facility took place in October 2009 and repayments commenced in March 2010.
-Total debt at 31 July 2022 amounted to £Nil (31 July 2021 - £489k) as the College repaid the balance of the loan due in July 2022, following consideration of the amount of the College's total borrowing, the approach to interest rate management and therefore the balance between the cost of servicing the debt and operating cash flow.
+The College repaid the balance of the loan due in July 2022, following consideration of the amount of the College's total borrowing, the approach to interest rate management and therefore the balance between the cost of servicing the debt and operating cash flow.